 First, you can choose one of the 14 languages offered.
 You can also pick one of the two Spanish dialects — European or South American.

 The app moves to the next part to determine where you should start.
-It asks the main reasons you want to learn the desired language.
-For example, work, skill, school, family or friends, and personal interest.
+It asks the main reasons you want to learn the desired language, such as work, skill, school, family or friends, or personal interest.

 It questions your existing knowledge, and you can pick between a lot, some, and not much.
-Then, it takes a placement test that will measure your standing in terms of language and overall skills.
-After that, it assigns you a level from A1 to C1.
+Then, a placement test will be taken to measure your language and overall skills standing.
+After that, you will be assigned a level from A1 to C1.

 In the next step, you decide how much time you can commit daily.
 It ranges from 5 to 60 minutes daily, depending on your pace and free time.
 If unsure, you can leave “I’m not sure.”

 After selecting your age group, pick a subscription between 3, 6, or 12 months.
-This includes unlimited access to conversations, all lessons by experts, and personalized courses with daily reviews.
+This includes unlimited access to conversations, all expert lessons, and personalized courses with daily reviews.

-You can then finally sign up for a language class; the first one would be a free session.
-If you find it worth your time and value, you can pay for a premium subscription to access all of your language courses.
+Finally, you can sign up for a language class; the first session is free.
+If you find it worth your time and value, you can pay for a premium subscription to access your language courses.

 What makes Babbel unique?

-To begin with, they primarily made Babbel encourage you to learn unfamiliar words.
+They primarily encouraged Babbel to teach unfamiliar words.
 Further, it improves your grammar abilities and understanding of sentence structures.

 This makes it an excellent app for beginners.